Mirza (name): History

 Mirza first emerged during the 15th century as an appellative term for members of the Timurid dynasty, adopted in deference to their progenitor, the Central Asian conqueror Timur, who used Amir as his principal title.
 During the early Timurid period, Mirza preceded a prince's given name, therefore adhering to the Persian fashion, though subsequently the Turkish style was adopted, with the title instead being placed after.
-This was continued by later rulers such as the Aq Qoyunlus, Safavids and Mughals.
+This was continued by later rulers such as the Aq Qoyunlus, Safavids, Ottomans and Mughals.

 Originally restricted to only kings and princes, the title eventually spread among other social groups, though only the former could have it placed after their given name.
 During the 16th century, the Safavids conferred it upon high-ranking viziers such as Mirza Shah Hossein and Mirza Ata-Allah Isfahani.
 By the Qajar period, the title simply marked a person as a clerk or a literate man of consequence.
 Writing in 1828, Frederic Shoberl records that "as a prefix to the name, it may be assumed by, or conferred on any person.
-It is right, however, to observe, that none but well-educated men, or such as follow respectable professions, or hold honourable posts, take the title of mirza."
+It is right, however, to observe, that none but well-educated men, or such as follow respectable professions, or hold honourable posts, take the title of Mirza."